shortak/Portfolio/Projects/CS_Fundamentals_Using_C++/enums_and_opoverload/README.md

 1. enum (enum.cpp)
 2. enum class (enumclass.cpp)

-(both programs create a days datatype and increments the day )
+(both files uses enumerators to create and perform operations on a "days" datatype as an example)

-Enum is no different from manually assigning integers to names
+Enum is no different from manually assigning integers to names, for example...